Enviromental Responsibility

 A responsible business

 The ambition to introduce circular flows in the operations is an important cornerstone of Synsam’s environmental work.
 Production, consumption and reuse must be interlinked and transparent.
 Synsam works continually to identify and improve processes in its value chain by setting demands for both its own organisation and its suppliers.
-In 2024, we continued our efforts to develop locally produced products at the production and innovation centre on Frösön in Sweden and to expand our circular offering.

-The work of developing long-lasting products that can be recycled starts at the design table and with the sourcing of raw materials.
-Synsam integrates sustainability into the design of its frames through its innovation and development process.
+The work of developing long-lasting products that can be recycled starts at the design table and with the sourcing of raw materials.Synsam strives to integrate sustainability into the design of its frames to the greatest extent possible through continuous innovation and development efforts.
 The Group continually welcomes potential new designs and materials in its search for improvements.
 At Synsam’s production and innovation centre on Frösön, new materials are tested for future production.

 Energy consumption in production and operations